Do you know what protein synthesis is? Do you know the role protein synthesis plays in fitness?

 If you want to encourage greater protein synthesis, 1st Phorm can help.

-Our protein and BCAA supplements can get you more readily-available protein and amino acids than you can get through diet alone.
-These supplements will help your body more quickly build the proteins it needs to help you recover and get strong.
+Our protein and BCAA supplements can help get you more readily-available protein and amino acids than you can get through diet alone.
+These supplements can help your body more quickly build the proteins it needs to help you recover and get stronger.

-Come check out our protein and BCAA supplements today to learn more about how they’ll benefit your body’s ability to synthesize protein.
+Come check out our protein and amino acid supplements today to learn more about how they can benefit your body’s ability to synthesize protein.